learnlatex/learnlatex.github.io/index.md

 there to support you when you need the detail, but should not get in your way if you do not.

+## How the examples work

+To support your learning, the site includes lots of examples.
+In [en/lesson-2] we will talk about how you use LaTeX both on-line and with a local installation on your own PC.
+To get you started, we have set up our examples so you can edit and run them _in the page_ they are on.
+We have also linked them to [Overleaf](https://www.overleaf.com), one of the most popular on-line LaTeX editing sites.
+But don't worry, you can also use the examples on your own machine.

 ## The lessons